Strong City Baltimore takes a holistic approach to building and strengthening neighborhoods and people

 Strong City’s partnership with the Healthy Neighborhoods program helps increase homeownership with access to low-interest loans and incentives.

 The 29th Street Community Center, which had been closed by the city in 2011, was reopened by Strong City in 2013 and is thriving, with 450 adults and children enrolled weekly in its programs – 70 percent of which are led by community residents.

 We make organizations stronger.

-As the fiscal sponsor for 85 local nonprofits, Strong City partners with change-makers throughout the city, from small groups like Friends of Stony Run to complex social enterprises such as Impact Hub in Station North and the Ben Franklin Center for Community Schools in Brooklyn-Curtis Bay.
+As the fiscal sponsor for 110 local organizations, Strong City partners with change-makers throughout the city, from small groups like Friends of Stony Run to complex social enterprises such as Impact Hub in Station North and the Greater Baybrook Alliance in South Baltimore.

 We make Baltimore stronger.

 Over the last decade, we have become a citywide force with expertise in numerous areas: managing the VISTA program, working to strengthen local schools, facilitating neighborhood revitalization work block by block, providing adult literacy programs, running a community center, and supporting dozens of local nonprofits with fiscal sponsorship and back-office services.
 Although this work is diversified, it is unified: All of Strong City Baltimore’s activities have the common purpose of making our city’s people and neighborhoods stronger.